paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified to section 403n of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 46 of this title.
+Section was formerly classified to [section 403n of this title](./chapter-015-national-security.md#section-403n) prior to editorial reclassification and renumbering as this section.
 Some section numbers of this title referenced in amendment notes below reflect the classification of such sections prior to their editorial reclassification.

 #### Amendments
 2004—Subsec. (b).
 Pub.
 L. 108–458 substituted “Director of the Central Intelligence Agency” for “Director of Central Intelligence”.

 1992—Subsec. (a).
 Pub.
-L. 102–496 substituted references to sections 2002, 2031 to 2035, 2052, 2071, and 2094 of this title for references in original to sections 204, 221 to 225, 232, 234 and 263 of the Central Intelligence Agency Retirement Act of 1964 for Certain Employees which were formerly set out in a note under [section 403 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section403&num=0&edition=prelim).
+L. 102–496 substituted references to sections 2002, 2031 to 2035, 2052, 2071, and 2094 of this title for references in original to sections 204, 221 to 225, 232, 234 and 263 of the Central Intelligence Agency Retirement Act of 1964 for Certain Employees which were formerly set out in a note under [section 403 of this title](./chapter-015-national-security.md#section-403).

 1987—Subsec. (a).
 Pub.
 L. 100–178, § 402(b)(3), inserted “232(b),” before “234(c), 234(d),”.